Jonasi-Deetens/react-php/PHP.md

 This will run the select query that gets passed on to it from the model class that extends this Database.php structure class.

+- First we will execute the 'executeStatement' function

-So after getting the result from the 'executeStatement' function, we will first get the reults from the statement using 'get_result()' method.
+- Then we will get the results from the statement using 'get_result()' method.
 This returns a set of data.
 Then we will convert that result set into an array using 'fetch_all'.
 We pass the 'MYSQLI_ASSOC' argument to specify that the fieldname should be the array index.

-After that we should always CLOSE our database connection.
+- After that we should always CLOSE our database connection.
 Otherwise this will give us conflict when preparing a new statement.

-And then we return the result back.
+- And then we return the result back.

 Now how is this implemented in our model ?